weilonp/Lightweight-VM/README.md

 To run the program:
-type in ./vm in the command line
+type in 'make' and then './vm' in the command line

 Built-In Commands to Control the CS Engine
 • start - This will start the CS Engine running.

 • stop - This will stop the CS Engine running.
 (You can start and stop it as much as you want!)

 • status - This will print out a status message about the CS Engine settings and if it’s running.

 • runtime X - This will change the runtime to a new usec value.
 (Default 250000 usec)

 • delaytime X - This will change the delaytime to a new usec value.
 (Default 1000000 usec)

 Example run: